Research shows that children who are active and eat healthy:

 Trained instructors with a wealth of knowledge and experience in nutrition, the culinary arts, agriculture and elementary education lead our classes.
 Children are exposed to all aspects of food preparation and sanitation, learn about where our food comes from, master knife skills, learn to read and understand nutrition labels, and learn about heart health, diabetes prevention and much more.

 Cooking with students in special education classes can be an opportunity to increase independence and simultaneously an opportunity to learn how to choose and make healthy food choices.
 Mastering these skills can help to facilitate transition from school to life in the "real world".
-We believe in experiential education—skills are best learned by doing.
+Kids Cooking for Life believes in experiential education—skills are best learned by doing.

 Our activities combine cooking as a life skill with reading, sequencing, working together and following directions, all of which may help to fulfill Individualized Education Program goals.
 Cooking is a multi-sensory experience.
 Students who have sensory processing challenges can benefit greatly from the smells, textures and tastes involved with the cooking process.